ariez-xyz/clemont/README.md

 pip install clemont
 ```

-#### ⚠️ IMPORTANT: Manual installation of BDD dependency
+#### ⚠️ IMPORTANT: Manual installation of BDD dependency (pip only)

 The BDD backend requires the `dd.cudd` package, which cannot be automatically installed via pip due to its dependency on CUDD.
-As a result, it will not be available until the following steps have been completed.
-If you plan to use the BDD backend, you must install `dd.cudd` by manually running the [official installation script](https://github.com/tulip-control/dd/blob/main/examples/install_dd_cudd.sh) in your Python environment:
+As a result, if you plan to use the BDD backend, you must install `dd.cudd` manually by running the [official installation script](https://github.com/tulip-control/dd/blob/main/examples/install_dd_cudd.sh) in your Python environment (note that this is done automatically in the Docker image):

 ```bash
 curl -O https://raw.githubusercontent.com/tulip-control/dd/refs/heads/main/examples/install_dd_cudd.sh
 chmod +x install_dd_cudd.sh
 ./install_dd_cudd.sh
 ```

 ## Usage